lightning/bolts/05-onchain.md

 ## HTLC Output Handling: Remote Commitment, Remote Offers

-Each HTLC output can only be spent by the recipient by using the payment preimage.
+Each HTLC output can only be spent by the recipient if it uses the payment preimage.
 If a node does not possess the preimage (and doesn't discover it), it's the offerer's responsibility to spend the HTLC output once it's timed out.